ajpark30/MealPrep/Journal.md

  *Added tests for that dao.

  Great week, Took a lot of time to get used to the Hibernate errors in testing.
 I feel confident about using Hibernate.

+### Week 6

+3/4 - 3/11
+Tasks Completed:
+ *Was able to get week one launched to AWS.

+ I ran into a problem and tried deploying my indie project which also ran into errors.
+Side note, why cant I ssh when i'm not at home?